ajcr/transfinite/README.md

 To be implemented soon...

-- Veblen hierarchies, large countable ordinals.
+- Veblen hierarchy, large countable ordinals.
 - Visualisation of small countable ordinals (maybe).

 To be tidied up soon...

-- Refactor code and make into a proper Python module
+- Some internal methods can be simplified.
-- Eliminate/reduce need for explicit type-checking in methods
+- Eliminate/reduce need for explicit type-checking in methods.